c0D3M/Misc/cryptohtaphy.md

 - cannot deny having sent/sign that message ( non-repudiation)
 - message was not altered.

-First we generate hash of input message and using private key and hashed message , we generate the signature.
+First we generate hash of input message, Then using private key and hashed message , we generate the signature.
-At receving end , we have hashed-message, public key and signature.
-Using public key on signature , we receive the value and compare the same value with received hashed-message.If they are equal message is OK.
+At receving end , we have message, public key and signature.
+Using public key on signature , we receive the hashed value and compare the same value with hashed-message(incoming message hashed).

-**Encrypt-then-sign**, here the message is first encrypted , hashed and then signed using Digital Signature.
-At receiving end , first we verify the signature using Public key and verify the output with encypted message , if its matched we proceed to decrypt the message.
+**Encrypt-then-sign**,

 1st and 3rd point are also supported by HMAC.
 Example: DSA, ECDSA, RSA <br />